Alice Notley: 1976–1992: New York City

 In 1986, Notley led a workshop where participants were required to write an entire book during the course of their meetings.
 After the workshop ended, Notley teamed up with students to print copies of their works on the mimeograph machine in the St. Mark's basement.
 The books were published under the imprint Unimproved Editions and Notley made cover art for the majority of the titles.
 Her own book, entitled Parts of a Wedding, was published first in a small edition by Unimproved Editions then later as a section of the O Books anthology O One.

 Berrigan's death in 1983 struck the poetry community exceptionally hard and over the next decade, Notley would suffer the loss of many others who were close to her.
-Notley's 1985 play "Anne's White Glove," a commission by Ada Katz's Eye and Ear Theater navigated the pain of Berrigan's death, and her collections Margaret & Dusty (Coffee House, 1985), Parts of a Wedding (Unimproved Editions, 1986), and At Night the States (The Yellow Press, 1987) contain material written during a period of mourning.
+Notley's 1985 play "Anne's White Glove," commissioned by Ada Katz's Eye and Ear Theater navigated the pain of Berrigan's death, and her collections Margaret & Dusty (Coffee House, 1985), Parts of a Wedding (Unimproved Editions, 1986), and At Night the States (The Yellow Press, 1987) contain material written during a period of mourning.
 Notley's elegiac work during this era, including her poems "Beginning With a Stain" and "At Night the States," is some of her most widely celebrated.